sathipal/todorest/README.md

 # todorest
-# all is well forever
+# all is well now
 # let's go devops
 # MTC- class